Preettiwari03/Sorting-visualizer-/README.md

-# Sorting-visualizer-
+# Sorting-visualizer
-I develoved this sorting visualizer using html,css and java script.
+I developed this sorting visualizer using html,css and java script.